 "The Twitter feuding doesn't put a kink in their relationship, it is their relationship," Bee said.

 Oprah Winfrey made a stop by The Daily Show on Wednesday to tout her new book, The Path Made Clear, where she also discussed her decision to speak to Michael Jackson's accusers and her new mental health series.

-Last month, Winfrey made headlines when she sat down with Michael Jackson accusers for Oprah Winfrey Presents: After Neverland, which aired on HBO following the airing of the explosive doc about the singer titled Leaving Neverland.
+Last month, Winfrey made headlines when she sat down with Michael Jackson accusers for Oprah Winfrey Presents: After Neverland, which aired on HBO following the explosive doc about the singer titled Leaving Neverland.

 "But when I saw that documentary, I realized that a lot of people are going to be triggered by watching it, and a lot of people will not understand what the pattern is," she said, adding that she'd done "217 shows trying to get people to understand that it's not about one person, that it is about the pattern."

 "People call it molestation, but there is a big seducing that goes on, ... and that was important enough for me to take the hateration for," she explained.

 After the show, Winfrey stuck around to film a "Between the Scenes" segment in which she discussed "normal people" things, such as running out of toilet paper, why she travels with her own bread and avocados, and why she doesn't send her underwear out to be cleaned.

 The Tonight Show Starring Jimmy Fallon: The icon Cher stops by